Doja Cat: 2024–present: Vie and beyond

+On April 5, 2024, Doja Cat released Scarlet 2 Claude, a deluxe edition of Scarlet named after the Claude Frollo character from The Hunchback of Notre Dame.
+It features collaborations from American rappers ASAP Rocky and Teezo Touchdown.
 In October 2024, Doja Cat made a few posts on X (formerly Twitter) teasing a forthcoming album, such as "vvv" and "album", which led to fans thinking she was working on her fifth studio album.

+In early 2025, Doja Cat with Raye featured in "Born Again" from Alter Ego, the first studio album of the Thai singer Lisa.
+On March 21, 2025, she was featured on the song "Just Us" with American rapper Jack Harlow.
 On May 5, 2025, Doja Cat surprise released "Crack", an outtake from her fourth studio album Scarlet, exclusively on her website, which was only available to download for 24 hours.
 She later collaborated with Marc Jacobs and previewed a snippet of the lead single "Jealous Type" in the advertisement of the campaign.
 She attended the Met Gala the same day, where she confirmed in an interview that the song will serve as a single from her upcoming album.

 On July 21, 2025, Doja Cat posted on X that the album had been completed.
 In an article for V Magazine, she confirmed the album for a fall release date, and shared that it will be more "pop-driven" than her previous album, Scarlet.
 On August 14, she officially announced the album alongside a promotional video and shared that it would be released on September 26.
 The album, titled Vie, was released as scheduled, on September 26, 2025, to critical acclaim.
 The record, which marked a return to Doja Cat's pop roots, features an eclectic range of genres, including R&B, pop, funk, new jack swing, and hip-hop.
 Following "Jealous Type", "Gorgeous" was released as the second single in October.
 Vie debuted at number four on the US Billboard 200, earning 57,000 album-equivalent units in its first week.
 It became Doja's fourth top-ten album on the chart.